Q: As a new student, how do I activate my GT computer account so I can register for classes?

-A: When transcripts or degree documents are incomplete in your student file, a hold will be placed on your registration; it must be cleared or deferred before you are allowed to register.
+A: When transcripts or degree documents are incomplete in your student file, a hold will be placed on your registration; it must be cleared before you are allowed to register.
 You will need to submit your final transcript and degree certifications (native language and English) to us before the end of the first semester.
-These documents must be official/sealed.
 If you applied to a GT-Shenzhen MS program when you were a senior undergraduate student, the Graduate Admissions Office typically only has the transcripts reflecting the first 3 years of your undergraduate studies.
-Please submit your final, official transcripts and degree documents (unopened native language and English versions) to the GT-Shenzhen office in Atlanta by the end of the first semester to clear the hold on your registration.
-Arrangements will be made to allow new students to take GT courses during the first semester.
-However, it is the students’ responsibility to submit all required academic documents to ensure that registration holds are removed permanently after the first semester.
-The preferred method is for your university to submit via a secure electronic certified transcript service, please see https://grad.gatech.edu/supporting-documents for more information and other options.
+Please submit your final, official transcripts and degree documents (native language and English versions) to the GT-Shenzhen office in Atlanta as early as possible.
+See the Office of Graduate Education’s FAQ for the preferred method of submission.

 A: PDO students must request transcripts via the online request form https://pe.gatech.edu/transcript-request-form.
 Please note you must wait at least two weeks after the end of each semester for the current transcript.
-Specify your enrollment term(s) AND include your full name, GTID number, and current email address.
+Be sure to specify each enrollment term, courses, include your full name, GT ID number, and current email address.
 Allow 3-4 weeks to receive your transcript.

 A: For the semester that you engage in an internship, you can register on OSCAR for the COOP 6012 course that does not charge any tuition.
 Your transcripts will indicate “Graduate Co-op” for that semester.
 To be eligible, your internship must last at least 14 weeks and it must be relevant to your major.
 Since this involves quite a bit of paperwork and coordination among three different GT offices, internship students who wish to register for the graduate co-op course must declare the intention of doing so by the last day of classes in the semester prior to the internship semester.